andrepolischuk/andrepolischuk.github.io/notes/how-to-load-single-page-app-faster.md

-# How to load SPA faster
+# How to load single-page app faster

 <!-- _October 1, 2017_ -->